gmp9/projone/README.md

 Rails
 ==

-Hopefully this project will include email.
+Hopefully this project will include email...
+Well it does now + a mailing list.

-* ...

-Please feel free to use a different markup language if you do not plan to run
-<tt>rake doc:app</tt>.